 Missouri Governor Lilburn W. Boggs ultimately issued an “extinction order” to expel members of the church from the state.
 Smith and others were imprisoned under an execution order.

-More than 150 years later, members of the Mormon Church are returning to Northwest Missouri.
+More than 150 years later, members of the Church of Jesus Christ of Latter-day Saints, sometimes called the Mormon Chruch, are returning to Northwest Missouri.
 And in the 21st century, they are integrating much better into the larger community.

 Elder George Peterson, a missionary with the Historic Liberty Jail, says he believes the history is one reason why.